 2. heavy-duty vehicles with engines certified on only diesel fuel, including engines that have concurrent applications in both dedicated diesel-fueled vehicles and hybrid vehicles.

-The warranty periods in subparagraph (c)(4)(A) of this section continue to apply to 2022 through 2027 model year heavy-duty vehicles equipped with 2022 through 2026 model year engines certified to the diesel standards of section 1956.8, title 13, CCR, using alternative fuels (e.g., liquefied or compressed natural gas) with engines certified for use in hybrid vehicles exclusively; and with engines certified for use in dual fuel vehicles; and to heavy-duty vehicles powered with fuel cells.
+The warranty periods in subparagraph (c)(4)(A) of this section continue to apply to 2022 through 2027 model year heavy-duty vehicles equipped with 2022 through 2026 model year engines certified to the diesel standards of section 1956.8, title 13, CCR, using alternative fuels (e.g., liquefied or compressed natural gas); with engines certified for use in hybrid vehicles exclusively; and with engines certified for use in dual fuel vehicles; and to heavy-duty vehicles powered with fuel cells.

-(C) In the case of 2027 through 2031 model year diesel-powered heavy-duty vehicles greater than 14,000 pounds GVWR which are equipped with 2027 through 2030 model year motor vehicle heavy-duty diesel engines, and the 2027 through 2030 model year heavy-duty diesel engines used in such vehicles, the first occurring of a period of use of seven years, or:
+(C) In the case of 2027 and subsequent model year heavy-duty vehicles greater than 14,000 pounds GVWR which are equipped with 2027 and subsequent model year heavy-duty compression-ignition engines, and the 2027 and subsequent model year heavy-duty compression-ignition engines used in such vehicles, the first occurring of a period of use of ten years, or:

-150,000 miles or 7,000 hours for heavy-duty vehicles with engines certified as light heavy-duty engines;
+210,000 miles or 10,000 hours for heavy-duty vehicles with engines certified as light heavy-duty engines;